 If you continue to be disturbed, contact your Hall Reception or Security directly, who will help you.

-During the colder months (normally October to April) all bedrooms are heated to maintain a minimum temperature of 18 degrees centigrade.
+During the colder months (normally October to April) all bedrooms are heated to maintain a minimum temperature of 18-19 degrees celsius.
 During warmer months (normally May to September) the heating system is turned off.
-If your room is too cold or too hot, firstly check if your radiator is on/off.
+If your building is too cold or too hot, firstly check if your radiator is on/off.
 If the radiator has a temperature control, you can adjust it yourself.

 After you’ve adjusted it, wait a few hours, and if you still find it too cold or hot then report it your Hall Reception.
 Housekeeping or one of the maintenance team will then come and check that the heating is working correctly within the set temperature levels.
 If you don’t have a control on your radiator, then contact your Hall Reception.